 It is estimated that up to 3% of people will develop kidney stone disease by the age of 70, and, once you develop one stone, the recurrence rate ranges from 10% to 35% over the next five years.

-For this reason and because it is such a painful condition, it is imperative that we do our best to take care of our bodies and try to prevent these stones from developing
+For this reason and because kidney stones are such a painful condition, it is imperative that we do our best to take care of our bodies and avoid the pain of kidney stones.

 Understand Your Risk